jsenv/jsenv-pwa/readme.md

 })
 ```

+> `onBecomesNavigatorController` is called only if that service worker is controlling the navigator once activated.

-### disableAutoReloadAfterServiceWorkerUpdate
+### disableAutoReloadAfterControllerChange

-`disableAutoReloadAfterServiceWorkerUpdate` is a function that prevents navigator to refresh when the service worker updates.
+`disableAutoReloadAfterControllerChange` is a function that prevents navigator to refresh when the service worker updates.
 This is detected thanks to `controllerchange` event.

 By default tabs are reloaded to ensure all urls (js, imgs, ...) are reloaded when service worker updates as they might be outdated.